 DeBeers even moved their head office from London to Gaborone a few years ago, and Gaborone now has one of the most extraordinary diamond facilities in the world.

 In the Diamond Business, scammers are everywhere, from fake African Sellers to Western Brokers acting as hot shot Diamond Buyers all over the internet, fake rough diamond manifests are flying all over the internet like an Airbus 380 goes around the world, and than are being sanitized by brokers afraid to be circumvented on their commissions, which is even funnier.

 These low life will act and pretend to be someone they aren’t, fake seller’s (mostly in Africa) will send you fake export licenses, manifests for astronomical amounts of diamonds, ranging from 10,000 CTS to 500,000 CTS, claiming to be able to supply such quantities monthly (LOL).
 99% of these are fake, in order to be able to supply such quantities, you have to be a company like Alrosa or De Beers, and believe me when I tell you that these large mining companies do not send out such manifests through brokers on the internet.

-Here are some examples of fake licenses from Sesay Moses of Global Mining Company S/L Limited, John E. Cole (CEO of Fashion Mining and Company SL Limited), and Fasally Tarawally from Amadex SL Limited, these scammers and crooks can be very creative, will promise you the world and the story will change as they go on.
+Here are some examples of fake licenses from Sesay Moses of Global Mining Company S/L Limited, John E. Cole (CEO of Fashion Mining and Company SL Limited), these scammers and crooks can be very creative, will promise you the world and the story will change as they go on.

 Scams can go from a request for Buyers to issue an SBLC, seller would provide a fake POP, once the Letter of Credit is open (few banks these days would still let you fall for these scams by the way), they would “take you hostage for ransom” and request a lump sum in order for their bank to release the instrument.